sapegin/washingcode-book/manuscript/Dont_make_me_think.md

 expect(getAssetDirs({assetsDir: ['pizza', 'tacos']})).toEqual([{from: 'pizza'}, {from: 'tacos'}])
 -->

-I don’t particularly like that Lodash’s `castArray()` function wraps `undefined` in an array, which isn’t what I’d expect, but still the result is simpler.
+I don’t like that Lodash’s `castArray()` function wraps `undefined` in an array, which isn’t what I’d expect, but still the result is simpler.

 ## Write parallel code